UN votes to end its peacekeeping force in Lebanon next year after nearly 5 decades

 UNITED NATIONS — (AP) — The U.N.
 Security Council voted unanimously on Thursday to terminate the U.N. peacekeeping force in southern Lebanon at the end of next year after nearly five decades, bowing to demands from the United States and its close ally Israel.

-The United States, which initially demanded the force be ended in six months and later sought a one-year final extension, voted in favor of a final 16-month mandate to continue its activities near Lebanon's U.N.-drawn border with Israel.
+The United States, which initially demanded the force be ended in six months and later sought a one-year final extension, voted in favor of a final 16-month mandate to continue its activities near Lebanon's U.N.-drawn border with Israel until Dec.
+31, 2026.

 The multinational peacekeeping force has played a significant role in monitoring the security situation in southern Lebanon for decades, including during the Israel-Hezbollah war last year.
-But it has drawn criticism from both sides and officials in President Donald Trump's administration, which has moved to slash U.S. funding for the operation as the Republican president remakes America's approach to foreign policy.
+But it has drawn criticism from both sides and officials in President Donald Trump's administration, which has moved to slash U.S. funding for the operation as Trump remakes America's approach to foreign policy.

-"The security environment in Lebanon is radically different than just one year ago, creating the space for Lebanon to assume greater responsibility," acting U.S. Ambassador Dorothy Shea said.
+"The security environment in Lebanon is radically different than just one year ago, creating the space for Lebanon to assume greater responsibility," said the acting U.S. ambassador, Dorothy Shea.

 The peacekeeping force, known as UNIFIL, was created to oversee the withdrawal of Israeli troops from southern Lebanon after Israel's 1978 invasion.
 Its mission was expanded following the monthlong 2006 war between Israel and the militant group Hezbollah.

-Following last year's Israel-Hezbollah war, Lebanese officials have called for UNIFIL to remain, saying the country's cash-strapped and overstretched army is unable to patrol the full area on its own.
+Following last fall's Israel-Hezbollah war, Lebanese officials have called for UNIFIL to remain, saying the country's cash-strapped and overstretched army is unable to patrol the full area on its own.

-Lebanese Prime Minister Nawaf Salam welcomed the decision to extend UNIFIL’s mandate until December 2026 and thanked “all friendly countries in this Council that expressed their understanding of Lebanon’s concerns.”
+In a statement, Lebanese Prime Minister Nawaf Salam welcomed the decision to extend UNIFIL’s mandate through 2026 and thanked “all friendly countries in this Council that expressed their understanding of Lebanon’s concerns.”

+Israel’s U.N. ambassador, Danny Danon, told the Security Council that “we are at a decisive moment for Lebanon, Israel and the region, on what comes next.”

 The U.N. resolution, sponsored by France, gives the force a year starting on Dec.
 31, 2026, to withdraw its 10,800 military and civilian personnel and all U.N. equipment.
 During this period, UNIFIL was authorized to carry out a few limited activities.